atrocore/atrocore/README.md

 * PHP 7.4 or above.
 * MySQL 5.5.3 or above **(not MariaDB)**.

-> Please note, system will definitely NOT work on usual hostings, managed server hostings should be checked on a case-by-case basis – with a high probability it will NOT work.
+> Please note, system will definitely NOT work on a usual hosting, a managed server hosting should be checked on a case-by-case basis – with a high probability it will NOT work.

 ### Installation